 Following these proper gym etiquette guidelines can help ensure everyone has a pleasant and the greatest experience from working out, no matter what experience you have going to a gym.

-The weight room can definitely be intimidating for a woman and the cardio section probably feels a lot more like home, but strength training is a key part to everyone’s workout—both male and female—and should not be ignored.
+The weight room can definitely be intimidating for a woman and the cardio workout section probably feels a lot more like home, but strength training is a key part of everyone’s workout—both male and female—and should not be ignored.

-If you don’t know how to use the weights, ask your personal trainer for advice; ask your friends; or ask some of the guys in the weight room—gym goers are normally very friendly and if you have a willingness to learn, they should have no problem taking the time to show you what to do.
+If you don’t know how to use the weights, ask your personal trainer or staff member for advice; ask your friends; or ask someone in the weight room—gym-goers are normally very friendly and if you have a willingness to learn, they should have no problem taking the time to show you what to do.

-It’s awesome that you’ve found an exercise that resonates with you, but doing the same routine over and over again can increase your risk of injury, create a lack of motivation and the dreaded plateau.
+It’s awesome if you’ve found an exercise routine that resonates with you!
+However, doing the same routine over and over again can increase your risk of injury, create a lack of motivation, and the dreaded fitness plateau.

-Cardio-respiratory endurance—Aerobic exercise including brisk activities like walking, jogging, running, cycling, swimming, jumping rope or kayaking.
+• Cardio-respiratory endurance—Aerobic exercise includes brisk activities like walking, jogging, running, cycling, swimming, jumping rope, or kayaking.
 The key to a successful workout is building up your intensity over time.

 If you’re a treadmill addict, spinning is a great alternative.